 - Module SDK

 Select the module SDK.
 To associate the project SDK with the module, select Project SDK.
-Note that if you change the project SDK later, the module SDK will change accordingly.
+Note that if you change the project SDK later, you need to change the module SDK as well.

 - List of dependencies